-The idea of setting up a cool café in a window was an invention of Marcos Bartolomé, a native of La Rioja from a family of coffee-makers and who wanted to continue what he'd learnt from childhood, but in his own way.
-First he set up in the Raval area, in the window of a stationer's, creatiang Barcelona's smallest coffee shop, and then they moved to a bike shop.
+The idea of setting up a cool café in a window was an invention of Marcos Bartolomé, a native of La Rioja from a family of coffee-makers who wanted to continue what he'd learnt from childhood, but in his own way.
+First he set up in the Raval area, in the window of a stationer's, creating Barcelona's smallest coffee shop, and then they moved to a bike shop.
 Now they've settled in the Barri Gòtic, in their very own premises, chosen by Bartolomé as a fine spot for expanding his business.
-Apart from amazing coffee, made using blends of El Magnífico and Right Side Coffee – the best in the city – Satan has a wider range of eats, including steamed muscles, excellent sandwiches, dishes of the day and cured meats.